-Intercure is an Israeli public corporation whose shares are listed for trading on the TSX under the symbol "INCR:U" and on TASE under the symbol "INCR".
+Intercure is an Israeli public corporation whose shares are listed for trading on the NASDAQ Global Market under the symbol "INCR", on the TSX under the symbol "INCR:U" and on TASE under the symbol "INCR".
 Intercure has two direct subsidiaries, Canndoc and Cannolam.
-Intercure currently owns all of the issued and outstanding shares of Cannolam.
+Intercure currently owns all of the issued and outstanding shares of Canndoc and 50.1% of the issued and outstanding shares of Cannolam.
 Unless otherwise specified, references in this section to "we", "our" and "us" refer to the business of Intercure and its subsidiaries.